tercasaskova311/portfolio/_portfolio/conflict-analysis.md

 [View code on GitHub]({{ page.repo }}){: .btn .btn--primary}
 [View visualizations]({{ page.repo }}/tree/main/plots){: .btn .btn--light-outline}

-This project investigates the temporal relationship between real-world conflict events and online discourse dynamics using cross-correlation analysis and unsupervised topic modeling.
+This project focus on the relationship between real-world conflict events and online conntent on social media using cross-correlation analysis and unsupervised topic modeling.
 The central research question: **Do social media discussions respond to geopolitical violence in real-time?**

 We integrated two data sources—**Reddit comment streams** (unstructured social data) and **ACLED conflict events** (structured geopolitical data)—to quantify how online attention patterns correlate with offline violence in Gaza and the West Bank.
 The analysis revealed a **15-day lag** in peak discourse volume relative to conflict intensity, with evidence of selective amplification based on event severity.